ArjanteMarvelde/uWFG-Pico/README.md

 The prototype provides two channels with 8 bit resolution, on which waveforms (sample files) can be played independently.
 The maximum sample frequency is the system clock, so on a Pico this is by default 125MHz.
 This obviously sets a limit to the maximum waveform frequency, in the sense that it will be a tradeoff with desired accuracy.
 If a sample file defining a single wave has a length of 25 samples, the maximum frequency is 125/25 = 5MHz.

 Still, the performance is quite remarkable, and mostly limited by the implementation of the R-2R ladder network on the digital output.
-Stray capacitance together with the used resistor values will act as a low-pass filter, in case of the prototype maxing out to about 10MHz.
+Stray capacitance together with the used resistor values and maybe some inductance will act as a low-pass filter, in case of the prototype maxing output to about 10MHz.

 ![1MHz](doc/SQ-1MHz.jpg)